dv/dotfiles/README.md

-# holman does dotfiles
+# david does dotfiles, too

+Forked from "holman does dotfiles", these are my personal dotfiles.

 ## Changes from "holman does dotfiles"

-* Move `script/` files into root directory, a place I feel is better suited for the meta-ness of these scripts
+* Move `script/` files into root directory, a place I feel is better suited for the metaness of these scripts
-* `script/bootstrap` also symlinks files starting with "." into $HOME as well as files ending with ".symlink"
+* `script/bootstrap` also symlinks files starting with "." into $HOME as well as files ending with ".symlink".
+  This way I can keep the original name of the files, enabling proper syntax highlighting.

 ## dotfiles